Film review: Prometheus (2012), directed by Ridley Scott

 If I had seen the other films, maybe I would appreciate the film for different reasons.
 As it was now, it was a good sci-fi film about a group of humans going to another planet in another solar system on a research mission they probably regretted as soon as they realised things were going pear-shaped.
 (Or phallus shaped, if you look at those things popping up from the water goo …)

-Curiously enough, the Squeeze (Alien veteran) and I gave it the same rating, so they must have done something right.
+Curiously enough, Mr T (Alien veteran) and I gave it the same rating, so they must have done something right.
 Aside from the “it’s -12°C, let’s all not put our helmets back on!” thing, because that didn’t really make much sense.

 4 out of 5 probes.